-I have a pending or approved I-601A, Application for Provisional Unlawful Presence Waiver.
-Can I apply for PIP and how might a PIP application affect my pending I-601A?
+An applicant has a pending or approved I-601A, Application for Provisional Unlawful Presence Waiver.
+Can the applicant apply for PIP and how might a PIP application affect their pending I-601A?

-Yes, you may make a request for PIP if you have a pending or approved Form I-601A.
+Yes, an applicant may make a request for PIP if they have a pending or approved Form I-601A.

-If your Form I-131F request is granted, and you apply for adjustment of status with USCIS, you will no longer be eligible for provisional unlawful presence waiver and USCIS will deny your Form I-601A.
+If the applicant's Form I-131F request is granted, and they apply for adjustment of status with USCIS, they will no longer be eligible for provisional unlawful presence waiver and USCIS will deny the Form I-601A.

-Will USCIS prioritize consideration of the Form I-131F if I previously filed a Form I-601A?
+Will USCIS prioritize consideration of the Form I-131F if an applicant previously filed a Form I-601A?

 USCIS may prioritize consideration of the Form I-131F if an applicant previously filed a Form I-601A that is pending or approved, so long as the PIP applicant includes the Form I-601A receipt number on the Form I-131F request.
 Can an individual apply for an employment authorization document (EAD) when they apply for PIP or while their application is pending?